Nicholson Catholic College: General Academics

 Nicholson offers extensive transition supports to new students including a formal peer mentor program, shadow day experiences, dances for students in Grades 7 and 8 and focused Guidance support within both elementary and secondary environments.
 The school offers all courses that constitute the Ontario Secondary School Diploma curriculum as well as that of the IB Program.

 Students who attend Nicholson Catholic College are taught under the Ontario Secondary School Diploma, or the IB World Education curriculum if they are enrolled in the program.
 From 2008 and onward Nicholson Catholic College has maintained a consistent school overall ranking of between 6.9 and 7.4 out of 10.
-The gender gap between both males and females in mathematics has been about equal in the same timeframe since 2008 with a slight change from year to year, although the same gap between males and females has been much more skewed towards female students for the Ontario Secondary School Literacy Test every year but 2012.
-However, despite the unequal success rates between male and female students, Nicholson's OSSLT results still exceeded the provincial norm by 10% in 2012.

 Experiential Education Opportunities

-Nicholson Catholic College offers a broad range of Experiential Education Opportunities.
+Nicholson Catholic College offers a range of Experiential Education Opportunities.
 Students at Nicholson can earn credits through experiential experiences called Co-op.
 Students will explore occupations and career interests through participation in real workplace experiences.
 Co-op education is an important element of the Specialist High Skills Major (SHSM) or Ontario Youth Apprenticeship Program (OYAP) training.

 Nicholson offers three Specialist High Skills Major (SHSM) opportunities: